Mac operating systems: Desktop

+macOS 10.16's version number was updated to 11.0 in the third beta.
+The third beta version of macOS Big Sur is 11.0 Beta 3 instead of 10.16 Beta 3.

+macOS 26's version number is based on the year following the year in which it will first be released, as is the case for all Apple operating systems released in 2025.

 Server

 An early server computing version of the system was released in 1999 as a technology preview.
 It was followed by several more official server-based releases.
 Server functionality has instead been offered as an add-on for the desktop system since 2011.